aryamanmajumdar/Lab_Candidate_Assignment_TU/README.md

 The code is in 'temple_app.m'.
 Note that the readmatrix() function that I used will only work in Matlab 2019a and later versions.
-The older csvread() function is depreciated, so I thought best not to use it.
+The older csvread() function is deprecated, so I thought best not to use it.

 The code does assume that subject IDs are numeric and ordinal.
 This is the only